 - Almonds and walnuts — For best taste, we recommend sourcing them from Fastachi.
 Make sure to refrigerate walnuts otherwise they go rancid.

 - Steel-cut oatmeal with cinnamon, dark chocolate chips, banana slices and walnuts.
 Yes, it takes twenty minutes to cook, but make enough so you can reheat it quickly for multiple meals during the week.

 - One or two eggs or egg whites sauteed at low heat in olive oil with cumin, turmeric or your favorite spices

 - Seaweed salad and Sea-chi with no added dyes or colors.
 If you like pickles or kimchi, these are highly recommended.
 Try Atlantic Sea Farms.
 Of note, they don’t ship during hot summer months.

 - Fresh guacamole and tomatillo salsa.
 Instead of eating with chips, serve on eggs, fish or other foods you enjoy.

 - Lime water

 At the end of our newsletters, we post a way to reward yourself.
-Today, it is simply to go shopping for these healthy and tasty foods and hopefully have the courage to throw away unhealthy foods in your kitchen.
+Today, it is simply to go shopping for these healthy and tasty foods and hopefully have the courage to throw away the 11 unhealthy foods to avoid in your kitchen.
 Yes, the latter is hard to do, but is part of the process of retraining your brain to think of them as toxic.